FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 # Mini-Exercise

 Quick!
-Look up another example of an event that you can pass in as a parameter to the `.on()` method.
+Look up another example of an event that you can pass in as a parameter to the `.on()` method (see options on the following slide).

 Share the method name and what it can be used for with the class.

+---
+class: middle

+.large[
+   focus, blur, change, input, keydown, keyup, keypress, click, dblclick, mouseup, mousedown, mouseover, mousemove, mouseout, hover, submit, select, ready, load, unload, error, resize, scroll
+]

 ---